ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/vkGetPhysicalDeviceDisplayPlanePropertiesKHR.md

 support at least one plane on each display.
 Planes **can** be stacked and blended to composite multiple images on one display.
-Devices **may** support only a fixed stacking order and fixed mapping between planes and displays, or they **may** allow arbitrary application specified stacking orders and mappings between planes and displays.
+Devices **may** support only a fixed stacking order and fixed mapping between planes and displays, or they **may** allow arbitrary application-specified stacking orders and mappings between planes and displays.
 To query the properties of device display planes, call: